The Enigma Machine

 Some messages were also sent by insecure means, providing known-plaintext attacks.

 A prominent example was the provision of much information, including military cables, to the Japanese military attache in Berlin.
 General Hiroshi Ōshima then encrypted these messages for transmission to Tokyo using a compromised Japanese cipher.
 Since the Japanese system had been broken, the message could be read from the Berlin-to-Tokyo link.
-This provided the message itself, which might be of some use on its own, but it was much more useful for its provision of a known-plaintext attack to more easily discover that day's Enigma key.
+This provided the message itself, which might be of enormous use on its own, but it also provided a known-plaintext attack to more easily discover that day's Enigma key.

 Allied General George S Marshall described Ōshima as "our main basis of information regarding Hitler's intentions in Europe."